 Earning announcements are probably the most important corporate action for a public company.
 Due to the uncertainty of the announcement, the expected (and realized) volatility during these times is unusually high.
-Looking at the options market, we see Implied volatility rising substantially before earning announcement and dropping violently after (touched about it briefly here).
-In this post I wish to talk about trading earning announcements with options.
+Looking at the options market, we see Implied volatility rising substantially before earning announcements and dropping violently after (touched about it briefly here).
+In this post, I wish to talk about trading earning announcements with options.
 First, let’s talk about how not to trade earning announcements.

 How NOT to trade earning announcements with options